 #4 Your breast keeps producing milk as long as it is removed efficiently

-When you start pumping regularly, you may have question, ‘if I pump my milk out, would my baby get less milk because of that?’
+When you start pumping regularly, you may have questions, ‘if I pump my milk out, would my baby get less milk because of that?’
 I know how it feels when your baby suddenly flocks to you to nurse all day and you think that’s because you pump.

 Trust your breast, that it keeps producing milk all the time.
 If your baby appears to nurse longer, that’s totally normal.
-It’s just the breast milk is not readily available to drink and your breast ‘s milk production is on going at faster rate to fulfill your baby’s demand.
+It’s just the breast milk is not readily available to drink and your breast ‘s milk production is going at faster rate to fulfill your baby’s demand.

 #5 The amount of milk you get will vary throughout the day or even across days, and that’s okay